Cross-Framework Mapping

 AWWA-3.4Encryption and Data Protection

-AWS-WA-14Data backup and recovery in cloud4 targets
+AWS-WA-14Data backup and recovery in cloud

 AWWA-3.4Encryption and Data Protection